espocrm/cla/README.md

 This repository serves to manage contributors license agreements at EspoCRM.

+To sign [EspoCRM Contributors License Agreement](https://github.com/espocrm/cla/blob/master/cla.md) you need:

+* Fork this repository.

-To sign [EspoCRM Contributors License Agreement](https://github.com/espocrm/cla/blob/master/cla.md) you need to create a new file in `contributors` directory named `your_github_account_name.md` with a following content:
+* Create a new file in `contributors` directory named `your_github_account_name.md` with a following content:
 ```
 I hereby agree to the terms of the EspoCRM Contributor License Agreement.